 If you answered "yes."
-You might be eligible to donate if you have not had heart-related symptoms or surgery within the last six months.
+You might be eligible to donate if you have not had heart-related symptoms or surgery within the last 6 months.
 However, you should check with your doctor beforehand.

 If you answered "yes."
-Depending on the facility and location where you received your tattoos or piercings, you might have to wait a year before donating blood.
+Depending on the facility and location where you received your tattoos or piercings, you might have to wait 3 months before donating blood.
 Call your local blood donation center for more information.

 Have you ever been diagnosed with hepatitis, or is it possible you've been exposed to hepatitis?

 If you answered "yes."
 You shouldn't give if you've ever had hepatitis B, hepatitis C or any hepatitis caused by a virus.
 If you may have been exposed to hepatitis, you may not be able to donate blood.
 Talk to your doctor if you're unsure.

 Have you ever tested positive for HIV or AIDS, or are you at risk for HIV infection?

 If you answered "yes."
 You shouldn't give blood if you have AIDS or have ever had a positive HIV test.
 If you are at risk of HIV infection, you may or may not be able to donate blood.

 Have you had a blood transfusion or transplant surgery in the last 3 months in the United States—or ever had a dura mater (brain covering) transplant?

 If you answered "yes."
 You shouldn't donate blood until 3 months after your blood transfusion or transplant surgery.
 You cannot ever donate if you had a dura mater transplant.

 Are you taking blood-thinning medications, or do you have a history of bleeding disorders?